Floydlang/floyd/Docs/Floyd toplevel.md

 4. block-until-value: Block execution until a value exists in the transformer.
 Pops the value.
 If value already exists: returns immediately.

 READER modes:

 - Default: reader blocks until new value is written be writer.
 - Sample the latest value in the optocoupler, don't block.
 - Sample queue of all values since last read.
-Notice that the value can be a huge struct with all app state or just a message or a UI event etc.

-Notice: pure functions cannot access optocouplers.
-They would not be referential transparent.